 BRANCHING OUT TO THE COMMUNITY!

 Not only is Asha a talented neuroscientist and Medical Student, but she is also passionate about evidence-based community outreach.
 Check out her Solve the Mystery Toolkit that gamifies learning about the health risks of vaping for adolescents.
+She also created two short activities (linked here & here) for elementary school students which are now available on their website in EN and FR.
 Follow this project on Twitter @SolveToolkit or email [email protected] to learn more about this interactive educational tool!